Verdoso/scnfs-demo/README.md

 ### Open a terminal in the hb-hotel-finder log, in case you need to check things
 `hbfindpod;kubectl exec --stdin --tty $POD -- /bin/bash`

+### Open a terminal in the skyscanner-flight-finder log, in case you need to check things
+`skfindpod;kubectl exec --stdin --tty $POD -- /bin/bash`

 ### Open a terminal in the travel-planner log, in case you need to check things
 `tpfindpod;kubectl exec --stdin --tty $POD -- /bin/bash`